ibrod83/nodejs-file-downloader/readme.md

    const downloader = new Downloader({
       url: 'http://212.183.159.230/200MB.zip',
       directory: "./downloads/2020/May",//Sub directories will also be automatically created if they do not exist.
-    })

-    downloader.on('progress',(percentage)=>{//Downloader is an event emitter.
-You can register a "progress" event. console.log('% ',percentage)
+      onProgress:function(percentage){//Gets called with each chunk.
+           console.log('% ',percentage)
+      }
     })

     await downloader.download();